MichaelKazarian/wds/_posts/2020-12-12-improve-your-foreign-vocabulary-part3.markdown

 #### We are forgetful.

-But it's normal.
+But it’s normal.
 A human brain tries to keep only information that useful here and now.
-If you don't use foreign words day after day, these ones are extra for the brain, so it tries to get rid of them.
+If you don’t use foreign words day after day, they are extra for the brain, so it tries to forget them.
 You can see a [forgetting speed](https://en.wikipedia.org/wiki/Forgetting_curve) on the graph.

 ![Ebbinghaus’s Forgetting Curve]({{site.baseurl}}/images/forgetting_curve.jpeg)

-#### Repeating
+#### Repetition

 Do you dance or do martial arts?
-To succeed, you must regularly repeat hits.
-After hundreds of repeatings, you can win a competition.
+To succeed, you must regularly repeat strikes.
+After hundreds of repetitions, you can win a competition.
-Like any physical activity, word memorizing requires **regular repeating**!<br/>
+Like any physical activity, word memorizing requires **regular repetition**!<br/>
 You can find different repetition techniques.
 Try them and select the most appropriate for your everyday training.
 You can start [this way](https://brightside.me/inspiration-tips-and-tricks/12-secrets-for-memorizing-things-easily-381310/).

-### Repeating with Word Dolphin
+### Repetition with Word Dolphin
-Word Dolphin provides standard and quick repeating.<br/>
+Word Dolphin provides standard and quick repetition.<br/>
-The **standard** repeating starts from the last learned and problematic words.
+The **standard** repetition starts from the last learned and problematic words.
 The rest randomly selected from learned words.
 It can take up to 30-40 minutes.<br/>
 The **quick** one asks you only five words per time.
 You need 1-2 minutes to pass the test.
 Use it if you have no time or you are tired.

 #### Problematic and bookmarks
-During repeat, you find some words are difficult to memorize.
-You can mark them as **problematic**, and Word Dolphin includes these words to standard repeating until you unmark them.<br/>
+During the repetition, you find some words are difficult to memorize.
+You can mark them as **problematic**, and Word Dolphin includes these words to standard repetition until you unmark them.<br/>
-The app tracks repeating.
+The app tracks repetitions.
 If you forgot a word, Word Dolphin marks it as problematic.
 You meet it in the next standard session.
-If your answer will right, problematical words disappear in the next repeating.<br/>
+If your answer will right, problematical words disappear in the next repetition.<br/>
-**Bookmarked** words are similar to problematical but **not** included in repeating.
+**Bookmarked** words are similar to problematical but **not** included in the repetition.

-> **Be honest** If a word translation doesn't like you, mark the answer as wrong to repeat it in the next repeating.
+> **Be honest.** If your answer doesn't like you, mark the answer as wrong to repeat it in the next repetition.

 ***